zeffii/ChucKScripts/ugen_full.md

     .next - ( float , READ/WRITE ) - set value of next sample to be generated.

-> (note: if you are using the UGen.last method to read the output of the impulse, the value set by Impulse.next does not appear as the output until after the next sample boundary.
-In this case, there is a consistent 1::samp offset between setting .next and reading that value using .last)
+> if you are using the UGen.last method to read the output of the impulse, the value set by Impulse.next does not appear as the output until after the next sample boundary.
+In this case, there is a consistent 1::samp offset between setting .next and reading that value using .last

 [example]
  Impulse i => dac;